Body Donation After Death: What You Need To Know

 Body donation after death gives the donor and their family the chance to benefit others by contributing to life-saving research and education.
 Many medical breakthroughs have occurred thanks to individuals who allowed their bodies to be used for research after death.

-In addition, body donation can eliminate the costs associated with a traditional burial.
+In addition, body donation after hospice can eliminate the costs associated with a traditional burial.
 When a body is donated to science, most organizations will offer the option of having cremated remains returned to the family at no cost.

 Who can donate their body after death?